tpetersonkth/tpetersonkth.github.io/_drafts/HTB-Bart-Writeup.md

 ![loginx](/assets/{{ imgDir }}/loginx.png)

-To see how a login request looks like, we can attempt to login with a random username and password using the built-in Burp Suite browser.
-The request, shown below, is a POST request which contains the parameters `csrf`, `user_name`, `user_password` and `action`.
+To find out how a login request looks like, we can attempt to login with a random username and password using the built-in Burp Suite browser.
+The request, shown below, is a `POST` request which contains the parameters `csrf`, `user_name`, `user_password` and `action`.
 The first parameter is a CSRF token which is a string containing random characters.
 CSRF tokens are normally submitted together with forms to ensure that cross-domain requests require read-access to the domain they are targetting.
 This prevents one domain's JavaScript from doing things on another domain without user consent.

 ![loginx2](/assets/{{ imgDir }}/loginx2.png)

 ![loginForm](/assets/{{ imgDir }}/loginForm.png)

 If we inspect the source code of the login page, we can see that the CSRF token is included in the login form.
-This token changes every time the login form is loaded and should thus be different with every log in attempt.
-This means that the login form should be loaded before each authentication attempt in a brute force attack, since the login form contains a valid value for the CSRF token.
-Fortunately, Burp Suite supports macros which makes it possible to dynamically set the value of the `CSRF` variable.
+This token changes every time the login form is loaded and should thus be different in every log in attempt.
+This means that the login form should be loaded before each authentication attempt in a brute force attack, since the login form contains a valid value for the `csrf` parameter.
+Fortunately, Burp Suite supports macros which makes it possible to dynamically set the value of the `csrf` parameter.
 We can find the macro configurations by clicking the `Project options` tab and pressing the `Sessions` subtab.

 ![macro](/assets/{{ imgDir }}/macro.png)

 We press the `Add` button to add a macro.
 This opens the window below, where we can select a request.
-We select the GET request which was sent earlier to load the login form.
+We select the `GET` request which was sent earlier to load the login form.
 Then, we press the `OK` button twice to register this macro as a macro named "Macro 1".

 ![recordMacro](/assets/{{ imgDir }}/recordMacro.png)